BlakeLewis1/SolarIndex/README.md

 This is my initial erd:
 ![ERD](https://github.com/BlakeLewis1/SolarIndex/blob/master/Documentation/solar%20id%20.png)
-Some of the Tables in this ERD were unnecessary and not really needed for the web app so I took some time to simplify the erd diagram as i believed making a this many tables would lead to issues with the time constraint of the project
+Some of the tables in this ERD were unnecessary and not really needed for the web app so I took some time to simplify the erd diagram as i believed making a this many tables would lead to issues with the time constraint of the project

 This is my final erd:
 ![ERD2](https://github.com/BlakeLewis1/SolarIndex/blob/master/Documentation/solar_id%20ERD.png)